-A creative Montreal couple — photographer Maude Arsenault and film director Eric Tessier — daringly painted their home gallery-style white, despite having young children.
+A creative Montreal couple — photographer Maude Arsenault and film director Eric Tessier — daringly painted their home gallery-style white.
 Acting like a blank canvas, the snowy hue brings ordinary objects — like the fire engine red highchair and Maude’s oversized photography — to life.

 Maude and Eric Tessier added colour to their staircase with a boldly striped runner.
 The white-framed mirror reflects the colour into the space and creates an artistic optical illusion, which the children love.

 The colourful Jetsons-like Bloom high chair enhances this family-friendly table.
 Low-key tableware takes a back seat to the bright colours, as does the iconic furniture: curvaceous Panton chairs and an oak cross-based table.